macstab/semantic-release-maven-gradle-nodejs-python-git-jq/README.md

 - **Overview**: Configured for no build tool projects.
 - **Key Features**: Supports Releases and tags.
-- **Comment**: The package json is just forconvinienve to run semantic-release.
+- **Comment**: The package json is just for convenience to run semantic-release.
 It is not used for release.
 - **Example Usage**:
   ```shell
     docker run your-docker-image semantic-release --config /configs/.releaserc-docker.json